WanderingStar/resume/resume.md

 *   Designed system to decide which coupons to show on RMN's merchant pages, the heart of the site.
-Brought together data from disparate sources for efficient processing of millions of coupons for tens of thousands of merchants every half hour.
+Brought together data from disparate sources for efficient processing of millions of coupons for tens of thousands of merchants every half hour
-*   Refined heuristic and machine learning algorithms to determine what order to show those coupons
+*   Refined heuristic and machine learning algorithms to determine in what order to show those coupons
 *   Ensured that the coupon selection and ordering process could scale horizontally to support multiple A/B tests being run at once
 *   Parallelized algorithm training and processing using producer/consumer model